notLinode/retardation/README.md

 The default command prefix is a **semicolon** (`;`).
 It can only be changed by modifying the source code.
 A list of most of the bot's commmands can be viewed with `;help`.

 The bot has an economy where the money is called **tokens**.
-Tokens are given to users for texting or they're given hourly when AFK.
-Tokens can be spent on upgrades, given to other users, or gambled away in blackjack.
+Users can get tokens for texting, or they can earn tokens hourly when AFK.
+Tokens can be spent on upgrades, given to other users, or gambled away in minigames.

 The bot also constantly displays a status with its **health**, **hunger**, and **litterbox fullness**.
 If the bot is allowed to die by starving to death or by intentionally hurting it, it will refuse to do anything until it is revived.
-Starving can be disabled with the `;do-tamagotchi` command.
+Starving can be disabled with the `;do-tamagotchi` command, this command does not stop users from intentionally hurting the bot.

 ## Setting up